 The Ministry for Foreign Affairs allocates funding to the projects from its development cooperation appropriations.
 The Finnish National Agency for Education is responsible for the administration of the programme.

 The Foreign Ministry has granted EUR 12 million for HEI ICI projects to be used during the current programming period from 2017 to 2020.
 The funding covers 20 projects in 16 countries.

 University of Tampere strengthens management and administrative skills in HEIs in East Africa

-Since 2011, the University of Tampere’s Faculty of Management has coordinated and implemented a project aiming to develop more modern management of higher education institutions.
+Since 2011, the University of Tampere’s Faculty of Management has coordinated and implemented a project aiming to develop more modern management of higher education institutions(Link to another website.).
 The Academic Research and Education Unit of the University is responsible for the project.

 The project was piloted in Uganda.
 The ongoing project focuses on Ethiopia, where the number of higher education institutions has markedly increased in the past few years.

 An example of the results of the activities is a continuing education programme in the University of Makerere in Uganda.
 In addition, doctoral and master’s degree programmes have been developed by building institutional capacity in leadership and management of universities in Uganda and South Africa.
 The cooperation project has also contributed to the development of quality assurance in the management in HEIs, and led to the establishment of an African Network of Centres for Higher Education Research and Development (Ancherd).

 The funding for 2017–2020 is EUR 699,000.
 For the previous programme period, 2013–2015, the funding was EUR 483,000.

 More detailed information about the HEI ICI can be found on the website of the Finnish National Agency for Education(Link to another website.).